yamin-shihab/study-notes/grade-7/english.md

     + They are labeled with letters of the alphabet.
 (AABB)
     + Each letter corresponds to a specific type of rhyme.
 (Little Miss Muffet, = Sat on her tuffet = A)
 + Syllables are the unit of pronunciation that word sounds are separated into. (banana has 3, watermelon has 4)
 + There are many types and forms of poems, such as acrostic, concrete, limerick, haiku, cinquain, diamante, free verse, sonnet, ballad, narrative, lyrical, etc.
     + A haiku has five syllables on the first line, seven on the second, and five on the last.
     + Cinquains (five lines) are often structured to be an unrhymed poem in which the first line is a subject, the second line is two adjectives, then three verbs, a phrase or sentence describing the subject, and finally a synonym of the original subject.
-    + A diamonte is also unrhymed and seven lines.
+    + A diamante is also unrhymed and seven lines.
 It begins with a subject and builds up to an antonym.
 It starts with a noun subject, then two adjectives, then three participles (-ing words), four nouns (first two relating to first subject, last two relating to second subject), three participles about subject two, two adjectives for subject two, and lastly the second, antonym subject.
     + A concrete poem describes thoughts about a subject using many words arranged in the shape of the subject.
 Doesn't necessarily have to rhyme.
     + A limerick is a joke that rhymes.
 It has five lines following the "AABBA" rhyming scheme.